Near-Maximal Mixing of Scalar Gluonium and Quark Mesons: A Gaussian Sum-Rule Analysis: Analysis of Gaussian Sum-Rules for and Gluonic Currents

-The remarkable agreement between the resonance masses resulting from the diagonal gluonic and diagonal $q\bar q$ NGSRs suggests the existence of states with masses of $\approx 1.0\,{\rm GeV}$ and $\approx 1.4\,{\rm GeV}$ which are gluonium-$q\bar q$ mixtures, with the heavier state being slightly more gluonic because of its stronger coupling in the gluonic channel and a weaker coupling in the $q\bar q$ channel.
-The results also indicate that the mixing is rather strong because $r_1$ and $r_2$ are not appreciably different, and hence the non-diagonal correlator must also contain clear signals of this strong mixing to validate this scenario.
+The remarkable agreement between the resonance masses resulting from independent analysis of the diagonal gluonic and diagonal $q\bar q$ NGSRs suggests the existence of states with masses of approximately $1.0\,{\rm GeV}$ and $1.4\,{\rm GeV}$ that couple to mixtures of gluonium and $q\bar q$ currents, with the heavier state being slightly more gluonic because of its stronger coupling to gluonic currents and weaker coupling to $q\bar q$ currents.
+This consistency of the mass predictions in the two channels is precisely what is expected for hadronic states that couple to both gluonium and quark currents.
+The results also indicate that the mixing is rather strong (consistent with the conclusions of \cite{narison_review,narison}) because $r_1$ and $r_2$ are not appreciably different, and hence the non-diagonal correlator must also contain clear signals of this strong mixing to validate this scenario.
+In other words, a definitive signal of states that are $q\bar q$-gluonic mixtures is their consistent appearance with the same mass in {\em all three} cases (diagonal gluonic, diagonal quark, and non-diagonal gluonic-quark) since such mixtures would necessarily couple to both the gluonic and $q\bar q$ currents.

 Before proceeding with a detailed analysis of the non-diagonal correlator, we consider the approximate scales associated with the couplings of the resonances to the gluonic and scalar currents.
-The perturbative corrections in the diagonal correlators~\eqref{G0} and~\eqref{gauss_scalar_QCD} imply that
+The perturbative corrections in the diagonal correlators (see Refs.~\cite{harnett_glue,harnett_quark}) imply that

-where $f_g$ and $f_q$ respectively denote the resonance couplings to the gluonic and $q\bar q$ currents and $M$ is a characteristic sum-rule scale of order $M\sim 1\,{\rm GeV}$.
+where $f_g$ and $f_q$ respectively denote the resonance couplings to the gluonic and $q\bar q$ currents and $E$ is a characteristic sum-rule energy scale of order $E\sim 1\,{\rm GeV}$.
 In the simplest single-angle mixing scenario, the non-diagonal correlator will be proportional to $f_gf_q\sin{2\theta}$ where $\theta$ is the mixing angle.
-The perturbative corrections to the non-diagonal correlator~\eqref{gq_GSR} then imply
+The perturbative corrections to the non-diagonal correlator~\eqref{final_corr} then imply